 - Group facilitator

-The U.S. Bureau of Labor Statistics (BLS) reports that employment for social and human service assistants was projected to increase 22% from 2012 to 2022, which is significantly faster than the national average for all other occupations.
-As of 2014, social and human service assistants made a median annual wage of $29,790, as noted by the BLS.
+The U.S. Bureau of Labor Statistics (BLS) reports that employment for social and human service assistants was projected to increase 11% from 2014 to 2024, which is faster than the national average for all other occupations.
+As of 2015, social and human service assistants made a median annual wage of $30,830, as noted by the BLS.

 Many baccalaureate degree programs are available within the field of mental health.
 These programs include a Bachelor of Science in Mental Health and Human Services, a Bachelor of Science in Mental Health Nursing, and a Bachelor of Science in Mental Health and Addiction Studies.
 Aspiring psychologists and substance abuse counselors must complete even more advanced academic programs at the master's degree level and above.
 The advanced programs in the mental health field often contain clinical and research components in addition to regular coursework.